jregovic/telegraf/plugins/inputs/kinesis_consumer/README.md

   ## Shard iterator type (only 'TRIM_HORIZON' and 'LATEST' currently supported)
   # shard_iterator_type = "TRIM_HORIZON"

+  ## Records in the stream are aggregated and need deaggregation
+  # aggregated_records = false

   ## Maximum messages to read from the broker that have not been written by an
   ## output.
 For best throughput set based on the number of metrics within
   ## each message and the size of the output's metric_batch_size.